 I would recommend laying out your doily every now and again.
 Flatten it with your hands to get the threads to relax and lay flat on the table.
 If you find your doily is developing a bit of a ruffle, remove the rows that won’t lay flat and alternate the triplets less often for the next few rounds; meaning do 2 rows with a 1dc – ch 2 – 1 dc triplet for every one row with a 2dc – 2ch – 2dc triplet until the your doily starts laying flatter.
 Once your doily is laying nice and flat again, return to alternating the triplet pattern from row to row.

 How you finish the 12 point doily pattern is really a matter of taste.
-You could simply leave the last row as the edge, do something like this picot crochet edge or weave a finished edge.
+You could simply leave the last row as the edge.
+Or you could do something like this picot crochet edge or weave a finished edge.
 To finish my doily I wove a finished edge.
 It took several hours but I think it makes for a nice, professional look.
 Just don’t pull the thread too tight or you’ll make your petals pucker.